-We recently entered into a new lease for additional manufacturing and research and development space and our business may be interrupted if these facilities are not ready for occupation in time to implement our expansion efforts, which could impact our ability to advance our early-stage preclinical pipeline and any future product candidates.
+We entered into a new lease for additional manufacturing and research and development space and our business may be interrupted if these facilities are not ready for occupation in time to implement our expansion efforts, which could impact our ability to advance our early-stage preclinical pipeline and any future product candidates.

-We have entered into a lease for a new facility in our current industrial complex, which commences in March 2016.
+We have entered into a lease for a new facility in our current industrial complex, which commenced in March 2016.
 We intend to build-out this facility as an additional state-of-the-art development infrastructure, which we will occupy in phases as needed.
 There can be no assurance that the new space will be prepared and ready in time for our move-in.
 Further, the expansion could disrupt our current development and manufacturing operations, resulting in an inability to meet our deadlines and leading to a slow realization of the efficiencies and capacity anticipated from such expansion.
 Adverse consequences resulting from a delay in the expansion could harm our relationships with our license and collaboration partners, and further affect our ability to develop and commercialize our biosimilar product candidates.
 In addition, such expansions of our manufacturing and research and development capabilities may increase our costs.
 Any of the above could delay regulatory approval and commercialization of our current early-stage preclinical and future biosimilar product candidates.
 All of the foregoing could result in substantial costs to us and could result in material interruption to our business and operations.

-We currently engage single source suppliers for clinical trial services and multiple source suppliers for fill-finish manufacturing and product testing of our product candidates.
+We currently engage single source suppliers for clinical trial services and multiple source suppliers for fill-finish manufacturing and product testing of our biosimilar product candidates.
 The loss of any of these suppliers, or any future single source suppliers, could harm our business.

-Our clinical stage product candidates are currently fill-finished by Hospira and Ajinomoto Althea, Inc., or Althea.
+Our clinical stage biosimilar product candidates are currently fill-finished by Hospira and Ajinomoto Althea, Inc., or Althea.
 As such, we are heavily dependent on Hospira and Althea for supplying us with finished product candidates.
-Although we believe that there are alternate sources for this service, we cannot assure you that identifying and establishing new relationships would not result in significant delay in the development of our product candidates.
+Although we believe that there are alternate sources for this service, we cannot assure you that identifying and establishing new relationships would not result in significant delay in the development of our biosimilar product candidates.
 Additionally, we may not be able to enter into arrangements with alternative vendors on commercially reasonable terms, or at all.
-A delay in the development of our product candidates or having to enter into a new agreement with a different third party on less favorable terms than we have with our current suppliers could negatively impact our business.
+A delay in the development of our biosimilar product the additional of the development of our biosimilar product candidates.
+Additionally, we may not be able to enter into arrangements with alternative vendors on commercially reasonable terms, or at all.
+A delay in the development of our biosimilar product candidates or having to enter into a new agreement with a different third party on less favorable terms than we have with our current suppliers could needtively impact our business.